caltechlibrary/newt/newt-presentation.md

 # Someday, maybe ...

 - Have Newt delegate file uploads to an S3 like service
-- Enhance the Newt's YAML to generate SQL models
+- Enhance the Newt's YAML to generate SQL from models
 - Explore integrating SQLite3 support

 # If Newt had a community ...

 - share SQL code
 - share Pandoc templates
-- share YAML files
+- share Newt YAML files
 - improve Newt

 # Additional resources